ErpNetDocs/tech/modules/my/groups/features-in-groups.md

 Meet is available within Groups and can also be initiated from business-related records, including Cases, Activities, Service Activities and Marketing Activities.

+Meetings can also be recorded.

 ![picture](pictures/meet-tab.png)

+A complete guide on Meet is available [HERE](https://docs.erp.net/webclient/introduction/social/meet.html).